DEFRA/trade-imports-pims/README.md

 For example, `feature/1722-view-and-maintain-accounts`.

-### Create a development solution

-A development solution should be created in the development environment which will exist until your branch is merged with master.
-The solution should be created with the following convention:

-- Unique Name: `ds_<key>_<description>`
-- Display Name: `<description>`

-Using the above branch as an example, we would create a solution with the following values:

-- Unique Name: `ds_1722_ViewAndMaintainAccounts`
-- Display Name: `View and Maintain Accounts`

-The following rules need to be adhered to when working in your development solution:

-- Only one development solution can make changes to a component (e.g. relationship, field, view, form, assembly or process) at a time.
-Check other development solutions if you are unsure.
-Multiple development solutions modifying the same components will mean that either:
-  - Unfinished customisations will be added to the build
-  - Developent solutions cannot be merged because of dependencies added by other development solutions
-- Avoid locking out shared components for longer than required by modifying them last if possible
-- Add only the components that you require to your solution.
-Do not check 'Add all assets' or 'Include entity metadata' when adding entities.
-- Do not add dependencies when prompted.
-These should already exist in the target system (the staging environment).
-- Avoid changes to managed components where possible.
-There may be a couple of exceptions.

 ### Processes and plugins

 - Plugin steps can't be scoped so alternatives should be considered when dealing with out-of-the-box entities and messsages.